+Speed Data Check and Review the FTE’s Technical Memorandum Profile

-Speed Data Check at TMCs close to Tukey Lake Road and Vineland Rd
+Speed Data Check at TMCs

+The travel speeds at TMCs were visually checked to make sure that they capture the I-4 speeds.
+Especially when Vineland Road or Turkey Lake Road is the parallel road very close to I-4, the hypothesis is that the travel speeds from either Vineland Road or Turkey Lake Road may be mistakenly associated with I-4.

-Based on the data provided, we didn’t believe the travel speeds from either Vineland Road or Turkey Lake Road were mistakenly associated with I-4.
+Based on the data provided, the travel speeds from either Vineland Road or Turkey Lake Road were found to not mistakenly associated with I-4.

 The lowest peak speeds on I-4 in the area of Vineland Road range between 49 and 50 mph.
 When we compared the lowest peak speeds on Vineland Road, a signalized arterial, they are much lower than 49 mph.
-The Vineland Avenue, that runs parallel to I-4 towards the southern end of the study area that seems more likely to have speeds that can be associated to I-4.
+The Vineland Avenue, that runs parallel to I-4 towards the southern end of the study area that seems more likely to have speeds that may be associated to I-4.
 Vineland Avenue is only 75 feet from I-4, this short distance may cause the speeds to be read incorrectly.

 The portion of I-4 running parallel to Turkey Lake Road has speeds with greater variation - ranging from 46 to 32.5 mph.
 The highest speeds reported on Turkey Lake Rd in the peak are 30 mph from Florida Turnpike Enterprise’s Traffic and Revenue (T&R) Study.
 If the lowest speeds from Turkey Lake Road were incorrectly associated with I-4 they would likely be far less than 32.5 mph.
-So we believe the speeds on I-4 parallel to Turkey Lake are likely representative of traffic on I-4.
+So the speeds on I-4 parallel to Turkey Lake are likely representative of traffic on I-4.

 Review HERE data from the Florida Turnpike Enterprise’s Traffic and Revenue (T&R) Study South Section BtU Traffic and Revenue (T&R) Study

+In previous years, the Florida’s Turnpike Enterprise (FTE) has completed a Planning Level Traffic and Revenue Study to define balanced traffic and operations profiles for several of the roads in the southern I-4 BtU corridor.
+This effort focused on field collected speed data, HERE data, and SunGuide speed data.
+It also included the collection of FDOT provided seasonal factors and the development of traffic profiles.
+While this effort includes good information that can be compared to the HERE data analysis, it is focused on fewer roadway corridors than the current task, in several cases only considers two weeks of data in what is likely the peak season, and limited traffic count data days as well as locations.
+The HERE speed information from the T&R study was summarized and compared to this HERE data analysis.

 Floating Car Runs

 In the T& R study, speed data collection was performed on I-4 using the floating car method for two midweek days in August 2015, which aims to place the speed of the data collection vehicle at the 50th percentile by aiming to pass a number of vehicles equal to the number of vehicles which pass the data collection vehicle.
 Table 8 below shows the results for I-4.